Projected Dynamical Systems on Irregular, Non-Euclidean Domains for Nonlinear Optimization: Introduction

 In this paper, we study a generalized class of projected dynamical systems in finite dimensions that allows for oblique projection directions.
 These variable projection directions are described by means of a (possibly non-differentiable) metric $g$ and are essential in providing a coordinate-free definition of projected dynamical systems on low-regularity Riemannian manifolds.
 Compared to previous work, we do not make a-priori assumptions on the regularity (or convexity) of the feasible domain $\calX$ or the vector field $f$.
 Instead, we strive to illustrate the necessity of those assumptions that we require by a series of (non-)examples.

 Our main contribution is the development of a self-contained and comprehensive theory for this general setup.
-Namely, we provide weak requirements on the feasible set $\calX$, the vector field $f$, the metric $g$ and the differentiable structure of the underlying manifold that guarantee existence and uniqueness of trajectories, as well as other properties.
-Table~\ref{tab:summary} at the end of the paper concisely summarizes these results.
+Namely, we provide weak requirements on the feasible set $\calX$, the vector field $f$, the metric $g$ and the differentiable structure of the underlying manifold that guarantee existence and uniqueness of trajectories, as well as other properties. \cref{tab:summary} at the end of the paper concisely summarizes these results.

-To be able work with projected dynamical systems on irregular domains and with discontinuous vector fields, we resort to so-called \emph{Krasovskii solutions} that are a weaker notion than the classical \emph{Carath\'eodory solutions} and are commonly used in the study of differential inclusions, because their existence is guaranteed under minimal requirements.
+To be able to work with projected dynamical systems on irregular domains and with discontinuous vector fields, we resort to so-called \emph{Krasovskii solutions} that are a weaker notion than the classical \emph{Carath\'eodory solutions} and are commonly used in the study of differential inclusions because their existence is guaranteed under minimal requirements.
 We derive this set of regularity conditions in the specific context of projected dynamical system.
-Under the slightly stronger assumptions involving continuity and Clarke regularity, we show that Krasovskii solutions coincide with the classical Carath\'eodory solutions, thus recovering (in case of the Euclidean metric) known requirements for the existence of the latter.
-Finally, we lay out the requirements for uniqueness of solutions which are based on Lipschitz-continuity and a new, generalized definition of prox-regularity which suitable for low-regularity Riemannian manifolds.
+Under slightly stronger assumptions involving continuity and Clarke regularity, we show that Krasovskii solutions coincide with the classical Carath\'eodory solutions, thus recovering (in case of the Euclidean metric) known requirements for the existence of the latter.
+Finally, we lay out the requirements for uniqueness of solutions which are based on Lipschitz-continuity and a new, generalized definition of prox-regularity which is suitable for low-regularity Riemannian manifolds, i.e., manifolds that do not necessarily have a $C^\infty$ structure~\cite{hosseiniMetricProjectionProxregular2013,bernicotSweepingProcessProxregular2015}.
 Our already weak regularity conditions are sharp in the sense that counter-examples can be constructed to show that requirements cannot be violated individually without the respective result failing to hold.

 A major appeal of our analysis framework is its geometric nature: All of our notions are preserved by sufficiently regular coordinate transformations, which allows us to extend all of our results to constrained subsets of differential manifolds.
 A noteworthy by-product of this analysis is the fact that our generalized definition of prox-regularity is an intrinsic property of subsets of $C^{1,1}$ manifolds, i.e., independent of the metric, even though the traditional definition (on $\bbR^n$) suggests that prox-regularity depends on the choice of metric.